Determining the average workers’ compensation settlement isn’t necessarily straightforward, which is why our workers’ comp lawyers are here to help.

 Death benefits must be paid within 300 weeks of the injury or exposure, and a petition for the death benefits must be filed within three years of the worker’s death.

-Understanding the Difference of Temporary Total Disability and Partial Disability Settlements
+What Is the Difference Between Total and Partial Disability Settlements?

 Though all of the aforementioned benefits will dictate the need for temporary total disability or partial disability settlements, determine an average workers’ compensation settlement, a large portion of that.